visopsys/grid/Readme.md

 ### Why another canvas grid library

 Born out of frustration, having to deal with complicated imperative canvas libraries, I wanted to create something easy to understand and declarative in nature.
-The Grid primitive is built on top of [React Konva](https://github.com/konvajs/react-konva/) making it easy to customize and extend.
+This Grid primitive is built on top of [React Konva](https://github.com/konvajs/react-konva/) making it easy to customize and extend.
 Take a look at the storybook to learn more.

 ## Installation